dcc-cc3002/final-reality-java-Nc-Maxt/README.md

 I started looking and making changes in the package that contains the weapons:

-The first change was create new classes, one every weapon to eventually replace class WeaponType.
+The first change was create new classes, one for every weapon to eventually replace the WeaponType class.
-The reason behind this change it's that use an enum to separate the different types of weapons, it's a bad implementation that can break the O in SOLID (Open to add, Close to changes) using the Weapon class:
+The reason behind this change it's that use an enum to separate the different types of weapons, it's a bad implementation that can break the O in SOLID (Open to add, Close to changes), using the Weapon class:
-If one of the Weapons has a particularity, then you have to change methods to implement it without changing the others beacuse all of their methods are implemented in the Weapon class.
+If one of the Weapons has a particularity, then you have to change some methods to implement it.

-Following the creation of Classes for every single Weapon, i made an interface Weapons and an AbstractWeapon Class, the first one can be used when you declare a variable in a methods like equip.
+Following the creation of Classes for every single Weapon, i made an interface called "Weapons" and an AbstractWeapon Class.
+The first one can be used when you declare a variable in a methods like equip.
 And the Second one is to have the getters, setters and the data defined in the same place without code replication (Those methods and data are general for every weapon).
-This way the weapon classes only have the methods: Constructor, Equals, Hashcode and ToString.
+This way the weapon classes enden having only Constructor, Equals, Hashcode and ToString methods.

 I didn't create an interface and an AbstractClass for the MagicWeapons (only Staff for now), beacuse it's not part of the requerimets yet, and since there's still no methods that requires that separation it only be unusefull